Aiven-Open/slack-connector-for-apache-flink/README.md

 A more examples of formatted messages could be found at [block-kit-builder](https://app.slack.com/block-kit-builder)
 Note: in `formatted` there should be passed only value for `blocks`.

+## Trademarks

+Apache Flink is either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
+Google Cloud Storage (GCS) is a trademark and property of their respective owners.
+All product and service names used in this website are for identification purposes only and do not imply endorsement.

+Slack is a trademark and service mark of Slack Technologies, Inc., registered in the U.S. and in other countries.